 “Music for Gongs and Satellites” is a participatory work for a random public audience that can be performed in any given public space.
-The basic idea behind the work is to create a situation in which participants can “run wild” within a system while undertaking performative actions, but remain coordinated by some higher power regardless of where or how they “run” within the system.
-Each participant is given a paired set of tuned gongs and asked to download the needed app to their mobile phones.
+The basic idea behind the work is to create a situation in which participants can “run wild” within a system while undertaking performative actions but remain coordinated by some higher power regardless of where or how they “run” within the system.
+Each participant is given a paired set of tuned gongs and asked to download the needed app to his or her mobile phone.
 Participants are readied in about 5 minutes and performing is accomplished through a process of learning-by-doing.
-Performances of the work have lasted several hours, but participants can play for a few minutes or a few hours
+Performances of the work have lasted several hours, but participants can play for a few minutes or a few hours at their will.

-A simple version of the work is discussed in this paper and in more technical detail.
-Our example performance takes place in a circular playground area that is divided up into three concentric “zones” around a common center point called “ground zero”.
-Depending on the zone and the location within the zone that a performer is standing, the controlling app changes the timing of the signalling mark by adding a slight amount of delay or by skipping beats entirely.
+A simple version of the work will be discussed in this paper in more technical detail.
+Our sample performance takes place in a circular playground area that is divided up into three concentric “zones” around a common center point called “ground zero”.
+Depending on the zone and the location within the zone that a performer is standing at the time, the controlling app changes the timing of the signaling mark by adding a slight amount of delay or by skipping it entirely.

 Design and Implementation of the Application in Java on Top of Android Studio

 The development of the GongPong.SAT app in Java on top of the Android Studio IDE platform provided for some specific challenges.
-Among these are the need to operate in real-time in a precise rhythm and in total synchronicity between all companion players, the need to know the exact location of a player at any time, and the desire to give useful optical feedback to them.
+Among these are the need to operate in real-time in a precise rhythm and in total synchronicity with all companion players, the need to know the exact location of a player at any time, and the desire to give useful optical feedback.

-Moving forward, we will explain of our use of the API in detail: We first observe that any location service code running on top of Android’s operating system must be guarded by a statement ensuring compatibility with the application’s permissions, as they are specified in the application’s manifest file AndroidManifest.xml:
+Moving forward, we will explain our use of the API in detail: First we observe that any location service code running on top of Android’s operating system must be guarded by a statement ensuring compatibility with the application’s permissions, as they are specified in the application’s manifest file AndroidManifest.xml:

 Get an Initial Location Fix